By Doug Winter – RareGoldCoins.com ……

 Certain dealers have reputations as people who doctor coins.
 As you become more experienced in your area of specialization, try to learn what dealers have these bad reputations.
 If this isn’t realistic, study the coins on their website.
 Do they show signs of having been puttied?

-This very problem is a reason why coins in old holders have become so popular with collectors.
-The chances are good that a coin slabbed by NGC or PCGS in the early 1990′s is not going to change dramatically in appearance if it hasn’t already in two decades within a slab.
+This very problem is one reason–but not the only reason–why coins in old holders have become so popular with collectors.
+The chances are good that a coin slabbed by NGC or PCGS in the early 1990s is not going to change dramatically in appearance if it hasn’t already in two decades within a slab.

-I’d suggest that whenever you do get the chance to study coins that are 100% fresh (from old collection, in old holders, etc) you pay careful attention to the quality of the surfaces.
+I’d suggest that, whenever you get the chance to study coins that are 100% fresh (from an old collection, in old holders, etc.), you pay careful attention to the quality of the surfaces.
 What is a gold coin that hasn’t been doctored supposed to look like?
 Make mental notes of original surfaces and use this as a comparison for coins in your collection or those you are thinking of buying.

 A less innocuous type of doctoring involves artificially brightening a coin by stripping its surface.
 The most common way to do this is by placing a coin in a solvent such as Jewelustre and “dipping” it.

 While I am much more of a purist than most dealers, I do not have an issue with gold coins that have been carefully dipped.
-Of course I would rather see coins that are dark and crusty, but a lighter coin with mostly full “skin” is commercially acceptable.
-On certain coins, like Brilliant Proof gold, it has become the rule rather than the exception and many collectors of Proof gold have literally never even seen a truly original example.
+Of course, I would rather see coins that are dark and crusty, but a lighter coin with mostly full “skin” is commercially acceptable.
+On certain coins, like Brilliant Proof gold, it has become the rule rather than the exception, and many collectors of Proof gold have literally never seen a truly original example in hand.

-There are other ways of brightening coins that I personally do not care for.
+There are other ways of brightening coins that I, personally, do not care for.
 At one time, it was common to see gold coins that had been “baking soda-ed” in a way to simulate mint luster by making them bright and shiny.
-Unfortunately, many gold coins with this sort of appearance were graded and encapuslated (and often “maxed out” from a grade perspective, in my opinion).
+Unfortunately, many gold coins with this sort of appearance were graded and encapsulated – and often “maxed out” from a grade perspective, in my opinion.

 Coins with this sort of appearance have fallen out of favor and the services have become much better about putting such coins in overgraded holders.

-How do you tell a gold coin that has had this done?
+How can you tell when this has been done to a gold coin?
 Often the appearance is grainy in texture and the color is drab and almost monochromatic in hue.
 Also, the surfaces will lack any cartwheel luster, although this may be difficult for a new collector to determine.
-The best thing is to, again, learn what original surfaces look like.
+Again, the best thing is to learn what original surfaces look like.